HMS Conqueror

 Eighteen years after the sinking of the General Belgrano, Narendra Sethia travels to Argentina to meet the men he tried to kill :

-Narendra Sethia, HMS Conqueror
+Narendra Sethia, HMS Conqueror.
+(The Guardian)

 Next week choose from: